Anne Roumanoff: Career

 Roumanoff became part of the team of French TV show Rien à cirer on France Inter with Laurent Ruquier in 1991.
 In 1998, she celebrated her ten-year career at the Olympia.

 In 2001, Roumanoff was the French voice of Coco la bouche in the animated feature Rugrats in Paris: The Movie.
 In 2003, her show Follement Roumanoff had a 13-month run at the Bobino Theater in Paris, then she started a tour in France and Quebec.
 In 2007, she celebrated her 20-year career with Anne a 20 ans at the Théâtre des Bouffes-Parisiens in Paris.
 From September 2007, she made a comic forum on the news, entitled On ne nous dit pas tout in the show Vivement Dimanche, hosted by Michel Drucker.

 Personal life

-Roumanoff has a husband and two daughters, Alice and Marie.
+Roumanoff has a husband and two daughters, Alice Vaillant and Marie.